 Three retreats per year with WSC board members and community counselor.

-Applications accepted starting January 2 and considered on a rolling basis until all positions are filled.
-After initial review, finalists are brought to DC for interviews.
+Apply now!
+Applications are considered on a rolling basis until all positions are filled.
+After initial review and video interviews, finalists are brought to DC for interviews.

-If you're a college senior or a recent graduate or someone still discerning a calling or career — and you have a passion for social justice and an interest in helping others — we encourage you to consider Westmoreland Service Corps.
+If you're a college senior, a recent graduate or someone still discerning a calling or career — and you have a passion for social justice and an interest in helping others — we encourage you to consider Westmoreland Service Corps.